Mount Prospect Dethatching Lawn Services

 Mount Prospect’s neighborhoods each present unique thatch management challenges due to variations in soil, development age, and landscape features:

-- Historic Downtown: Oldest lawns, compacted Drummer silty clay loam, mature tree canopy, slow thatch decomposition, frequent moss and disease issues.
+- Historic Downtown: Dense tree canopy, 50-70 year old lawns, severe compaction, Drummer silty clay loam, slow thatch decomposition, frequent moss and disease issues.

 Mount Prospect Park District